OguzKaira/PasswordManager/README.md

 - You can save your passwords into vault
 - You can encrypt and decrypt vault file for secure your passwords
 - Searching passwords in the vault
-- Launcher for extra password control
+- Extra password control when a user attempts to enter an app.

 ## In development
 - Password strength meter for check the password how strong